opsec-infosec/BufferOverflow/README.md

 make clean && make all
 ```

-Then use a debugger such as Olly or edb to run the server executable and test our the python scripts.
-The logical progression of tests should be the
+Then use a debugger such as Olly or edb to run the server executable and test out the python scripts.

-1. fuzzer (fuzz)
-2. test for bad characters
-3. pattern to determine the EIP offset
-4. confirm the EIP with eip-test
-5. ExPlOiT

 \<opsecinfosec\> @  42-AbuDhabi